-More than a dozen Indiana high school students hospitalized after mistakenly being injected with insulin
+More than a dozen Indiana high school students hospitalized after mistakenly injected with insulin

 Sixteen Indiana students were rushed to the hospital Monday after they were mistakenly injected with insulin during a tuberculosis skin test at their local high school, according to school officials.